 When you buy insurance for long-term care, premiums are based on several different factors.
 For example, in addition to the benefit amounts, elimination period, and types of coverage you choose, LTCI rates are also based heavily on your age, existing health, and whether you are purchasing a single policy or a combined policy for you and your spouse.
 Long-term care insurance rates also vary significantly from company to company, even when the terms are nearly identical.
 So unless you shop around and compare, it's difficult to get a handle on exactly how high your premiums will be.
 There are simply too many variables at play.

 That said, you can get a better idea of today's LTCI costs by looking at the following examples of monthly premiums.
-They are based on a survey of top insurers for a policy with a 90-day elimination period, three-percent inflation protection, and a maximum life benefit of $164,000 in 2018 dollars (which would cover three years of care at $150 per day).
-These examples also break down the cost of long-term care insurance by age (from 55 to 65 years old) as of 2018:2
+They are based on a survey of top insurers by the American Association for Long-Term Care Insurance (AALTCI) for a policy with a 90-day elimination period, three-percent inflation protection, and a maximum life benefit of $164,000 in 2018 dollars (which would cover three years of care at $150 per day).
+These examples also break down the cost of long-term care insurance by age (from 55 to 65 years old) as of 2018:

 You'll notice that a woman's premiums are generally a lot higher than a man's.
 That's because women live longer, on average, and therefore tend to require more long-term care.
 You'll also notice that the best deals are usually offered to married couples under a "shared care" policy (especially when each person is close to the same age).
 That's because the chances of each spouse requiring a lot of long-term care are relatively low.
 Regardless, you can expect to pay higher premiums for higher benefit amounts and shorter elimination periods.
 In addition, the younger you are when purchasing your policy, the lower your premiums will be going forward.

 Also, keep in mind that insurance companies tend to raise premiums by at least a small percentage every so often.
 So you need to budget for those potential increases.
 The good news is that if you buy a tax-qualified (TQ) policy, you can deduct your long-term care insurance premiums on your federal income tax return—up to a certain amount.
-For example, here are the LTCI tax deductible limits, by age range, for 2018:2
+For example, here are the LTCI tax deductible limits, by age range, for 2018, according to AALTCI:

 - Age 50 to 59—$1,560